martinbudden/crate-vector-quaternion-matrix/README.md

 ## SIMD support

-**SIMD** support can be enabled with the `simd` feature.
+Experimental **SIMD** support is available through the simd feature.

 Currently most microcontrollers (eg Arm Cortex M series) don't directly support **SIMD**, so it is of limited use for embedded applications.

 However, that may change: the implementation serves as proof of concept and future proofing: it ensures that future implementations are possible.

-For that reason many of the implementations are naive "placeholder" implementations.
+For that reason many implementations are deliberately simple or serve as proof-of-concept, so benchmark before assuming SIMD is faster.
-These placeholder implementations may be slower than the non-SIMD code, so if you used SIMD make sure you benchmark to show that you are indeed getting a performance improvement.

-This uses [portable simd](https://doc.rust-lang.org/core/simd/index.html), which requires the nightly compiler, since it is still unstable in rust.
+**SIMD** requires the `align` feature and is implemented using [portable simd](https://doc.rust-lang.org/core/simd/index.html), which requires the nightly compiler.

-**SIMD** does not work with Units of Measurement `uom`.

-**SIMD** requires using the `align` feature flag.

-This can be invoked using `rustup`, eg:
+It can be invoked using `rustup`, eg:

 ```sh
 rustup run nightly cargo build --features "simd align" --target thumbv8m.main-none-eabi
 ```

+**SIMD** is not currently compatible with the `uom` (Units of Measurement) feature.

 ## Usage by other crates